cloudfoundry/stratos/README.md

 1. Cloud Foundry, as an application.
 See [guide](deploy/cloud-foundry)
 2. Kubernetes, using a Helm chart.
 See [guide](deploy/kubernetes)
 3. Docker, using docker compose.
 See [guide](deploy/docker-compose)
+4. Docker, single container deploying all components.
+See [guide](deploy/all-in-one)

 ## Quick Start